 Amazon is one of the biggest e-commerce platforms out there and had branched out into the TV subscription business quite a while back.
 Amazon users subscribe to Amazon Prime for perks like free delivery, discounts and even access to entertainment programmes with Prime Video.

 There’s also the option to subscribe to only Prime Video as a standalone service.
-Amazon Prime Video made its debut in Malaysia in 2019 and has worked with big names in the entertainment industry to up its content game.
-It has recently produced the movie Air about the popular Nike sneakers and created TV series like Tom Clancy’s Jack Ryan, The Summer I Turned Pretty, and more.
+Prime Video made its debut in Malaysia in 2019 and has worked with big names in the entertainment industry to up its content game.
+Some of the staple shows on Prime Video include The Lord of The Rings: The Rings of Power, Jackpot and local shows like Housekeeping.

 Apple TV+ – RM29.90 a month